 “The major difference between modern and 18th century techniques is the level of labor required to build furniture.
 Obviously, everything is done by hand,”

 My philosophy on building furniture has always been to use the modern equipment to speed up the process of building furniture.
 This allows me to keep the price as reasonable as possible without sacrificing the “handmade” look of the piece.
-What that means to me is, even if something is put through a modern piece of equipment it is then further refined at the bench with hand tools.
-Therefore, every piece of furniture that goes out of the shop is being hand worked in some way.
+What this means to me is, even if I put something through a modern piece of equipment, then I further refine it at the bench with hand tools.
+Therefore, every piece of furniture I build in the shop is being worked by hand in some way.
 Some use the term “Bench built” which I feel defines the style of work that I do.